 Everybody Has a Role to Play

-British Columbia schools are striving to develop positive and welcoming school cultures, and are committed to fostering optimal environments for learning.
+British Columbia schools strive to develop positive and welcoming school cultures, and are committed to fostering optimal environments for learning.
 Members of these school communities share a commitment to maintaining safe, caring and orderly schools.
-They focus on prevention of problems and use school-wide efforts to build “community,” fostering respect, inclusion, fairness and equity.
-They set, communicate and consistently reinforce clear expectations of acceptable conduct.
+They focus on prevention of problems and use school-wide efforts to build “community,” fostering respect, inclusion, fairness, and equity.
+They set, communicate, and consistently reinforce clear expectations of acceptable conduct.
 They teach, model and encourage socially responsible behaviours that contribute to the school community, solve problems in peaceful ways, value diversity and defend human rights.

 Safe & Inclusive Schools